top of page

 "In the beginning was the Word, and the Word was with God, and the Word was God" John 1:1.

 This section will develop and grow with up-coming post.
-The date shows when the Hebrew letter and tarot card were discussed in a blog.
+The number in the title correlates to the Hebrew alphabets numbering from 1-22 and the date is when the Hebrew letter and tarot card were discussed in a Street Tarot blog post.

 The tarot card, The Fool corresponds to the Hebrew letter Aleph.
 She is silent, has no sound, and is assigned the numerical value of 1 as in one God.
 Spiritually and symbolically, Aleph is associated with; a) an ox or energy, b) breath as in the silent, divine breath in all sentient beings, and c) wisdom, which comes from finding a balance between the spiritual and one's everyday, work world.
 For you see, this Holy Fool is silent and wise because she is listening to and following the inner whisper of the divine voice.
 She is confident, and building trust in herself and a sense faith as she pursues her calling.
 This distinguishes her from foolish, impulsive acts.
 The test for The Holy Fool is to stay the course in the midst of adversity, doubt, and fears.
 We'll see. . .